cainiao1989/ioc/README.md

 [![Build Status](https://travis-ci.org/kuul-node-stuff/ioc.svg?branch=master)](https://travis-ci.org/kuul-node-stuff/ioc)

 ## Motivation
->  As Node.js developer I really missed some good asynchronous inversion of controll module for Node.js, there are some but I was not fully satisfied with them.
-Also using native Node.js require is not always best idea, definetly not for bigger project.
+>  As Node.js developer I really missed some good asynchronous inversion of control module for Node.js, there are some but I was not fully satisfied with them.
+Also using native Node.js require is not always best idea, definitely not for bigger project.
 Good IoC is foundation stone for every Javascript application, so here you have one :)

 ## Features
 * Resolve your dependencies asynchronously with promises